ALuchinsky/vpb_python/README.md

 * `computeNL`:      A Vector Summary of the Normalized Life Curve

-    work...
+    done

+* `computeVAB`:     A Vector Summary of the Betti Curve

+    working

 * `computeECC`:     A Vector Summary of the Euler Characteristic Curve
 * `computePES`:     A Vector Summary of the Persistent Entropy Summary Function
 * `computePI`:      A Vector Summary of the Persistence Surface Function
-* `computeVAB`:     A Vector Summary of the Betti Curve

 For each of the functions I should:
 * translate the code from R to python in the python notebook